pyrogn/HiveHelper_on_PySpark/hhop/txt/hhop.txt

         self.columns_diff_reordered_all = (
             # col1_ref, col1_main, col1_diff...
 This may be easier to read
-            # however common_cols is python's set and it loses an order
+            # however common_cols is python's set and it loses order
             *basic_diff_columns,
             *common_cols_grouped,
             *map(